ka3scott/Data_Assimilation_module/README.md

+This module was prepared by Maksym Veremchuk and will be updated by Andrea Scott.
+Please email ka3scott@uwaterloo.ca if you have any questions!

 # Data Assimilation in Nonlinear Fluid Flow — 4 presentations

 This is an Overleaf-ready project with four presentation modules.
 Each presentation contains 25–30 slides and is self-contained: a presentation may compare with methods introduced earlier, but it does not preview methods that have not yet been introduced.